belibug/ModuleTools/README.md

 ### Invoke-MTBuild

 `ModuleTools` is designed so that you don't need any additional tools like `make` or `psake` to run the build commands.
 There's no need to maintain complex `build.ps1` files or sample `.psd1` files.
 Simply follow the structure outlined above, and you can run `Invoke-MTBuild` to build the module.
 The output will be saved in the `dist` folder, ready for distribution.

-The Invoke-MTBuild CmdLet includes a step where the resources folder and/or it's contents are copied to the "OutputModuleDir" folder.
-This is controlled by the optional "ResourceCopyMode" project setting.

-If "ResourceCopyMode" = 'Folder or if it's missing, the entire resources folder gets copied to the "OutputModuleDir" folder.
-If "ResourceCopyMode" = 'Content', only the content of the resources folder gets copied to the "OutputModuleDir" folder.

 ```powershell
 # From the Module root